-When it comes to STD tests, a lot of teens want them all.
-“Test me for everything,” they say — but that’s not really practical.
+When it comes to sexually transmitted infection (STI) tests, a lot of people want them all.
+“Test me for everything,” they might say — but most of the time, that’s not really practical.

-The reason is simple: There are more than 20 sexually transmitted diseases out there, and it wouldn’t make sense to do 20 different tests when you go the doctor.
-Instead, you get certain STD tests based on whether or not you:
+The reason is simple: There are more than 25 different types of STIs (also called sexually transmitted diseases, or STDs) out there, and it wouldn’t make sense to do 25 different tests when you go the doctor.
+Instead, you get certain STI tests based on certain factors, including whether you:

 are just getting a routine check-up and don’t have any symptoms